shawea/blueGrass/README.md

 * There are other libs used, check under cdn folder.

 Recipe:
-- Download the 'ROOT' folder to get the start structure and edit.
+- Download the 'www' folder to get the start structure and edit.
 Copy 'latest' folder into aCDN/libs.
 - Start with a prototype layout, recommend starting w/ CSS Framework
 - Remove sections(div) and save in 'CDN/views' or similar
 - Load view using provided open() or forward().
 On open: animate as needed, using greenSock.